Dave-team/Knowledge-base/Priorities.md

 - Reflect on my performance against the habits / philosophy regularly and adjust where necessary.
 How did I behave?
 Why?
 What can be done better?
 What lessons can I learn from this?
 Potentially journal about this.

 ## General Reminders
-- **Remember the insignifance of it all** Life is random.
-I am where I am because of decisions I made and because of decisions made upon me.
-All we are doing is riding a wave - we're not actually that much in control so why try to gain that control?
+- **Remember the insignifance of it all** We are a blip in the grand scheme of history.
+We are evolved monkeys that will evolve into something else.
+We are simply creatures in the universe.
 - **Choose happiness** The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.
 Happiness is a choice - we can choose to dance, smile and remember that the world is an amazing place.
 Be the person who is happy and grateful regardless of anything else.
 If we're too caught up we stop seeing the positive and life just passes by.
 When life flashes by, make sure its worth watching - “how was the trip, man?”
 - **Mememto mori** Be much more aware of the insignificance of it all - we are here a small amount of time.
 Then we’re gone.
 Something can happen any moment that changes absolutely everything.
 Then what?
 Enjoy the time we have on this small world.
 The moment is all we have
 - **Trust yourself** Have confidence and faith in yourself that you can handle things.
 Trust our creative mechanism to perform good.
 You did it before.
 - **Relax and not take myself and life so seriously**.
 Force yourself to slow down occasionally and just take it easy.
 Realize that performance and clarity of thought will be best in a confident and calm state.
 - **Remember the positives**.
 Build confidence by remembering what I've achieved and accomplished so far and some of the amazing things I've had a change to experience and now have memories of.
 I studied in Hong Kong, worked in Berlin, got a job in London and are now a BI Manager at a great company.
 Remind yourself of how awesome this is and how grateful you are you’ve done this.
 It’s easy to forget what we have.
 When remembering something negative, think back about when it was actually positive.
 - **Approach the future with curiosity and optimism** - what else is in store for me?
-- **Surrender** Most things are not in my control.
+- **Surrender** Life is random and most things are not in my control.
 Surrender to whatever will happen and just enjoy the ride.
 Try not to have any expectations.
-Flow like water and open your heart.
+Flow like water, ride the waves and open your heart.
 - **Be curious** Approach things with childlike curiosity and look at things as learning experiences without our preconceived notions.
 - **Deal with reality** Shit does happen.
 We can wish things were different but we often just need to deal with reality and work with what we have left.
 This is what defines us, helps build self confidence and character.
 - **Acceptance** I am human.
 I make mistakes.
 I have feelings and thoughts will always pop up.
 Accept myself and things the way they are.
 Don't force things.
 It's okay - I am good enough.
 It's okay whatever the outcome is.
 I'm not perfect and that's ok.